Peoples of Florida: Eyes on the Past, Present, and Future

 The Adam W. Herbert University Center, overlooking a nature preserve and lake, offers a quiet sanctuary for the SATURDAY NIGHT BANQUET.

-Cocktail Hour will be from 6:00-7:00pm.
+Cocktails at 6:00pm.
 BBQ meatballs, Spicy Southwest Chicken Eggrolls, and Franks in Puff Pastry will be served.

-The banquet itself runs from 7:00-9:00pm.
+Dinner begins at 6:45pm.
 Three dinner choices are available.
 Please indicate on your registration form your choice of:

 - Herb Crusted Chicken seasoned with lemon, garlic, white wine and savory herbs (Sides: Garlic Mashed Potatoes and Asparagus)